MehediMK/blogSite/README.md

 2. Now go to the download directory
 3. Extract this File
 4. Now go to the project directory
-5. Open cmd and write npm start
+5. Open cmd and write npm install for install all requirements
+5. Then write npm start on cmd to run this porject

 <details>
   <summary>@MehediMK 👋✍</summary>